aromanowski/pavement-cell-segmentation/README.md

 # Pavement Cell Segmentation

-This repository contains the implementation of the research paper titled **"A Simple Approach to Pavement Cell Segmentation"** by Rostislav Shepel, Andrew Romanowski, and Mario Valerio Giuffrida.
+This repository contains the implementation of the research paper titled **"A Simple Approach to Pavement Cell Segmentation"** by Rostislav Shepel, Andres Romanowski, and Mario Valerio Giuffrida.

 ## Abstract